pebakery/pebakery-docs/Commands/WIM/WimCapture.md

 # WimCapture

-Creates a new Windows Imaging (WIM) archive.
+Creates a new Windows Imaging File (.WIM).

 ## Syntax